IBM/solsa-examples/tutorial/README.md

 generated YAML.

-The `ContainerizedService` configuration is similar to previous examples, except for the addition of the `build` parameter with value `kafka-producer`.
-This parameter is the path to the Node.js module we want to containerize.
+The `ContainerizedService` configuration is similar to previous examples, except for the addition of the `build` parameter.
+This parameter is the absolute path to the Node.js module we want to containerize.
+As illustrate here, the absolute path of the module may be obtained by prefixing the path relative to the current module with `__dirname`.

 The `env` parameter of the `ContainerizedService` instance makes use of the `getSecret` method of the `EventStreams` SolSA class to obtain the credentials.